Friday, October 2, 2015

 Doctor Zapata & Jorge Avila

-Our friend, Jorge Avila who is the Coordinador de Sanidad Internacional for Isla Mujeres met us in at the entrance and introduced us to the Hospital Director, Doctor Zapata.
-Doctor Zapata is an orthopaedist, and also specializes in trauma injuries.
-It’s good to know he’s is available to assist with life-threatening problems.
+Our friend, Jorge Avila, who is the Coordinador de Sanidad Internacional for Isla Mujeres, met us at the entrance and introduced us to the Hospital Director, Doctor Zapata.
+Doctor Zapata is an orthopaedist and also specializes in trauma injuries.
+It’s good to know he’s available to assist with life-threatening problems.

-As we started our tour of the hospital, Jorge explained that we were allowed to take photos inside, only today, as the final installation of equipment and the sterilization of the operating suites was taking place and many of the areas would soon be off-limits to the public.
+As we started our tour of the hospital, Jorge explained that we were allowed to take photos inside, only today, as the final installation of equipment and the sterilization of the operating suites were taking place, and many of the areas would soon be off-limits to the public.
 Even so, we didn’t take photos of the patients as we didn’t want to infringe on their privacy.

 X-Ray room

 A new hyperbaric chamber is due to be delivered soon to facilitate treatment for a variety of problems.
-Hyperbaric oxygen therapy (HBOT) squeezes the oxygen molecules to allow more oxygen to enter the blood stream, and increasing the healing ability of the body.
+Hyperbaric oxygen therapy (HBOT) squeezes the oxygen molecules to allow more oxygen to enter the bloodstream and increases the healing ability of the body.
 It is used to treat deep water decompression sickness, the complications of diabetes, radiation treatment burns, and broken bones that are not healing properly.
-The existing hyperbaric chamber in centro is funded by the fishing cooperative, and will remain available for the fishermen’s use.
+The existing hyperbaric chamber in Centro is funded by the fishing cooperative and will remain available for the fishermen’s use.

 Surgery